evilusean/ProjectSean/ByDate/Readme.md

 All Projects Sorted by reverse chronological date</br>
 ## November2025 - Prime-FactorizeASean : https://evilusean.github.io/Prime-FactorizeASean

 A compact web tool for exploring prime numbers.
+Responsive Design.
+Learning Game, Screensaver.
 It provides an interactive prime factorization tree, an nth-prime finder, and an animated screensaver that visualizes primes and their multiples.
 - Prime Factorization Tree
   - Enter a number to see its factorization broken down into a visual ASCII tree.
 Now animated and coloured.
 Autoscaling for very large factors.
   - Shows the full factorization path until all leaves are prime.